 Diabolical Dave McCay: Maverick comic book artist, man who wants the modern world to be what it was like in 1962, troublemaking genius

 Bodacious Barb: Knows the secrets behind the comics, doesn’t give a damn

 The Purple Menace: Supervillain, mad scientist, wants to take over the world—make that two worlds

 Prefer a print book?
-Available from these retailers
+The print book with its collector’s item classic cover is available from these retailers